-Additional Learning Outcome: Graduates of the biology concentration will also be able to apply their understanding of key concepts in the biological sciences to explain physiological and behavioral life processes.
+Additional Learning Outcome: Graduates of the biology concentration will also be able to demonstrate proper laboratory and field techniques using common equipment and procedures for biological laboratory and field investigations.

 The study of living things has fascinated mankind since Creation.
 From the beginning, man has been naming, studying, and using living things.
-In Gen. 1:28, "God said unto them, ... have dominion over the fish of the sea. and over the fowl of the air, and over every living thing that moveth upon the earth."
+In Gen. 1:28, "God said unto them, . . . have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth."
 Biology enables one to observe the variety and design of life.
 Applying the scientific method in biological research, students begin to understand how living things function and how they depend upon each other for sustenance.
 They also learn what conditions interfere with normal life processes and how many of these conditions can be prevented, reduced, or even cured.